-Join Eric Wing for an in-depth discussion in this video Showing materials and textures, part of Rendering with AutoCAD.
+Join Eric Wing for an in-depth discussion in this video Showing materials and textures, part of AutoCAD: Rendering.

 Along with our visual styles,…we can choose to see or not to see…materials, textures, and other items.…What I'd like to do in this short video…is kind of override our visual styles,…just to see what goes on behind the scenes.…So, to get started let's jump into…our archway drawing or, of course,…whatever drawing you may have open,…and I'm going to go to my visual styles panel…and I'm going to change a few things up.…Instead of "current",…I'm going to hit the drop-down here and…I'm going to switch to 2D wireframe.…Now, over here for "isolines",…I'm going to grab "facet edges".…